Origin and History

 During the War of the Polish Succession, the regiment served at Kehl in 1733, then on the Moselle and the Rhine in 1734 and 1735.

-During the War of the Austrian Succession, the regiment took part to the invasion of Bohemia in 1742.
+During the War of the Austrian Succession, the regiment took part in the invasion of Bohemia in 1742.
 It followed Maillebois in his retreat towards France in 1743.
 From 1744 to 1748, the regiment served in Flanders.

 The regiment counted only 1 battalion.